bbeesley/dotfiles/config/Brackets/extensions/user/zaggino.brackets-git/README.md

 You need to have [Node.js](http://nodejs.org/) installed.

-Windows users need to have [msysgit](https://code.google.com/p/msysgit/) installed.
+Windows users need to have [msysgit](https://code.google.com/p/msysgit/) installed (recommended is installation with [this setting](https://raw.github.com/zaggino/brackets-git/master/screenshots/gitInstall.png) and turning on the "Git can be called from anywhere" option).

 Mac users need to have [Git for OS X](https://code.google.com/p/git-osx-installer/) installed.

+Linux users simply ```sudo apt-get install git```.

 ## Installation